 If you want to sell to nationwide retailers, it’s probably not smart to start a soap business with a product line that requires intensive labor (like time-consuming, intricately designed soaps or made-to-order products).
 So, you will want to start focusing on production efficiency and growth hacking as soon as possible.
 If you want to stay small forever, (there is nothing wrong with that if that’s what you want), you’ll have more leeway in how you design your products, how you price them, and even how you market them.

 Don’t forget, smart planning also means having an exit plan, from the start.
 If you plan to sell your business, pass it on to a family member, close up shop, or liquidate inventory and equipment, each of those routes to retirement requires preparations that need to be put in place early on.
 Building a business for your kids to take over looks very different from creating a company that you plan to offer for sale.

 And even though you start with Plan A, you may end up with Plan D – planning is not set in stone.
 It will be important that you regularly fine-tune your plans for where you are and where you want to go.
 We’re human, we change our minds, and that’s okay.

 10. Fear will be your biggest enemy when you start a soap business.

 This really should be number one, I tell you.

-You are the only one who is responsible for your success, and you can’t allow fear to dictate the path you take.
+When you decide to start a soap business, you are the only one who is responsible for your success.
+And you can’t allow fear to dictate the path you take.
 Even if you consider yourself pretty fearless now, I promise you will find a fear down the road that holds you back.
 That’s the life of an entrepreneur, and it’s totally normal!
 Stay honest with yourself, and keep the ball rolling in the right direction.

-If you are already in business, what are some of the things you wish you had considered or known before you dived in?
+If you are already in business, what are some of the things you wish you had considered or known before you decided to start a soap company?
 Throw it down in the comments and let’s help each other out.